Loganxaada/Image-Processing/README.md

 # Image-Processing

-This is the term project I did at Jianghan University in 2021.
+This is the term project of Image Processing I did at Jianghan University in 2021.